The Day Led Zeppelin Made Their Live Debut

 Led Zeppelin performed together for the first time on Sept.
 7, 1968, but not under that now-famous name.

-In a newsletter from the venue, writer, Bent Larsen stated, “Their performance and their music were absolutely flawless, and the music continued to ring nicely in the ears for some time after the curtains were drawn after their show.
+A newsletter issued by the venue stated, “Their performance and their music were absolutely flawless, and the music continued to ring nicely in the ears for some time after the curtains were drawn after their show.
 Let me in particular give my praise to Jimmy Page who has made a great job with the three new men.
-They really succeeded and in particular the guitar solo by Page created huge applause […] we can therefore conclude that the new Yardbirds are at least as good as the old ones were.”
+They really succeeded and in particular the guitar solo by Page created huge applause. … We can therefore conclude that the new Yardbirds are at least as good as the old ones were.”

-“It’s only a short while before the concert that we realized it wouldn’t the “real” Yardbirds that were going to play,” photographer Jorgen Angel told Kashmir, “Gladsaxe Teen Club had booked the Yardbirds a few months before, but the Yardbirds broke up and Peter Grant and Jimmy Page came with other musicians to fulfill those commitments.
+“It’s only a short while before the concert that we realized it wouldn’t the ‘real’ Yardbirds that were going to play,” Jorgen Angel, who photographed the performance, told Kashmir.
+“Gladsaxe Teen Club had booked the Yardbirds a few months before, but the Yardbirds broke up, and Peter Grant and Jimmy Page came with other musicians to fulfill those commitments.
 They signed a contract for a small tour in Scandinavia.
 Jimmy recruited three other guys and they played all the clubs where the Yardbirds were supposed to play.”
-Angel’s photos from the show, one of which you can see above, are now legendary.